acc15/vlcrm/README.md

 * VLC 3.0.20+ must be installed.
 Previous versions may work, but not tested
 * CMake 3.29.3
-* Working C compiler (`MSVC`, `GCC` or `Clang`) with C 17 support
+* Linux or MacOS with C compiler (`GCC` or `Clang`) with C 17 support

+VLC recommends compile Windows binaries using MinGW: https://wiki.videolan.org/Win32Compile

-Compiling requires `libvlccore` headers to be available.
+Compilation also requires `libvlccore` headers to be available.

 On some systems (for example on ArchLinux) they are already in `vlc` package and located in `/usr/include/vlc/plugins/` directory.

-On MacOS and Windows VLC installation they are absent, so it's required to download VLC sources to get those headers.
+On MacOS and Windows VLC installation they are absent by default, so it's required to download VLC sources to get those headers.

 CMake will automatically download them using `FetchContent` feature if they are not available.